fluxninja/aperture/docs/content/get-started/integrations/auto-scale/kubernetes/kubernetes.md

 You should see a list of discovered control points.
 Alternatively, you can use the
 [introspection API](reference/api/agent/flow-preview-service-preview-flow-labels.api.mdx)
-at the Aperture Agent to view this information.
+or [aperturectl](reference/aperturectl/auto-scale/control-points/) to view this information.

 ## Configure Auto-Scaling Policies